ComradDoge/DogeEU4/README.md

 - Added some descriptions to monuments.
 - Updated the Alexandrian mission tree.
+- Added a few more price changing events.
 - Added Saffron event for Orleanais at ADM 10.
 - FE: Tamazagh and Celtic Empire (now called Tir na Celtigh) has missions.
 - Lower Nubia is no longer part of Egypt region and moved to Ethiopia trade node.